OCA/l10n-italy/l10n_it_account_vat_period_end_settlement/README.rst

    due date(s) will be set.

-   The 'tax authority' tab contains information about payment(s), here you can see statement's result ('authority VAT amount') and residual amount to pay ('Balance').
-The statement can be paid like every other debit, by journal item reconciliation.
+   The 'tax authority' tab contains information about payment(s), here you can see settlement's result ('authority VAT amount') and residual amount to pay ('Balance').
+The settlement can be paid like every other debit, by journal item reconciliation.

-   It is also possible to print the 'VAT statement' clicking on print > Print VAT period end statement.
+   It is also possible to print the 'VAT Settlement' clicking on print > Print VAT period end settlement.

 **Table of contents**